nathanaherne/cruisin/cruisin-brain/README.md

 You can configure Cruisin Brain in the settings.h file.

-The top of the file provides a number of configurable options for the software, including
+The top of the file provides a number of configurable options for the software, including (but not limited to)

 1. Motor Controller options
 2. Reverse motor direction (change forward motion to reverse motion)